 Eligibility Criteria and Desired Qualifications

-The recipient of the Board of Governors’ Award for Faculty Excellence in Public Affairs will be appointed from among current University full-time faculty.
-S/he may hold rank in any academic discipline but must have a distinguished record of performance and have been employed full-time at Missouri State for a minimum of 3 years at the time of nomination.
-In addition, the recipient of the award for Public Affairs should be able to provide evidence of distinctive work and accomplishments in support of the University’s Public Affairs mission.
+Recipients of the Board of Governors’ Award for Faculty Excellence in Public Affairs will be selected from current, full-time Missouri State Unviersity faculty.
+They may hold rank in any academic discipline but must have a distinguished record of performance and have been employed full-time at Missouri State for at least 3 years at the time of nomination.
+Faculty recipients should be able to provide evidence of distinctive work and accomplishments in support of the University’s Public Affairs mission.

 Examples of distinctive work and accomplishments in support of the University’s Public Affairs mission include, but are not limited to, the following: